Pe Ell, Washington: Parks and recreation

 The town is the starting point of the Pe Ell River Run.
 Begun as a birthday celebration between a local group of young men in 1978, the event consists of entrants buying or building water crafts and floating down the Chehalis River from Pe Ell to Rainbow Falls State Park, where riders can float over a slight waterfall that still remains despite severe flooding damage due to the Great Coastal Gale of 2007.

 The Willapa Hills Trail bisects the town.

+An M3A1 Stuart light tank is displayed as part of the veteran's memorial located along Main Street.

 Government and politics

-Politics
+Local Politics

+The city of Pe Ell has historically used local law enforcement staff, rather than the county sheriff's department, for policing.
+The last Pe Ell town marshal formally retired on April 1, 2019.
+The town went through several years of intermittent local police coverage, with the county sheriff's department filling in when the marshal's office was vacant.
+In 2022, Pe Ell reached an agreement with the city of Morton to outsource police coverage.
+Since then, the Morton has provided part-time police coverage to the town, along with Mossyrock.

+The town is governed by an elected Mayor, along with a town council of 5 members.

 Similar to other towns within Lewis County, Pe Ell is recognized as being majority Republican and conservative.

-The results for the 2020 U.S. Presidential Election for the Pe Ell voting district were as follows: